-"We shouldn't force them, or look for a stick either, rather, we should call the child into the room
+"We shouldn't force them, or look for a stick either, rather, we should call the child into the room and chat with them."
+(Grandmother, Koumera)

 5 In Senegal, more than one woman in four (27%) has been the victim of physical or sexual violence by her husband / partner.